johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ### EventBridge

-   - Scales automatically (there is a softcap on quotas)
+   - Scales automatically (there is a softcap on quotas).
    - Make sure consumers are able to handle the amount of events being sent.

 ### SNS